jktheking/dev-ref/processflow/README.md

 # processorflow framewok
 This is a small processflow framework.
-As of now it has been implmented for processes to be executed in chain or pipeline.
+As of now it has been implemented for processes to be executed in chain or pipeline.
+Each process represents unit of work.

 Refer the sample package: edu.jktheking.processflow.sample